-If a cell shows a "D" it means the U.S. Census didn't disclose the data due to confidentiality rules If a cell shows a dash "-" it means data does not exist
+If a cell shows a "D" it means the U.S. Census didn't disclose the data due to confidentiality rules

 - 1. Which size of farms account for the largest shares of annual farm sales in your county (see Table 14)?
 What proportion of farm sales in your county are done by farms that make less than \$1,000 a year in sales?
 What proportion of farm sales are done by farms with \$100,000 or more in annual sales?
-With \$250,000 or more in annual sales?
-With \$500,000 or more in annual sales? - 2.
+With \$250,000 or more in annual sales? - 2.
 How does total sales compare to the proportion of farms of each size, as shown in Figure 23?
 What does this imply about how concentrated farm production is in your county?